kanchan-rawal/Training-15-days/README.md

 (an interface between the user and the computer hardware)

 ⭐️
-Linux is based on Unix — it works like Unix but is built independently.**e.g.ubuntu**
+Linux is based on Unix — it works like Unix but is built independently.

 ⭐️
-**Linux distributions** are different versions of the Linux operating system.
+**Linux distributions** are different versions of the Linux operating system.**e.g.ubuntu**

 ### Difference between linux and windows